raspberrypilearning/cress-egg-heads/README.md

 Remove the top of the egg with the knife, as you would if you were going to eat it.
 Take care to avoid cracking the remaining shell of the egg.

-Use the spoon to scoop out all of the cooked egg from the inside the eggshell.
-Your aim is to have a completely empty shell, don’t worry if you spill some yolk on the outside.
+Use the spoon to scoop out all of the cooked egg from the inside of the eggshell.
+Your aim is to have a completely empty shell; don’t worry if you spill some yolk on the outside.

 Use the washing up liquid and bowl to wash the eggshell inside and out.
-Just use your fingers and take care to avoid cracking the shell, be gentle and careful with it.
+Just use your fingers and handle the shell with care to avoid cracking it.
 Make sure there is no dried yolk on the outside.

 Leave the egg to dry on some kitchen roll.

-Once the egg has dried you can use the crayons and pencils to decorate it - carefully.
-Remember that the hole will be facing upwards so bear this in mind if you want to draw a face.
+Once the egg has dried you can use the crayons and pencils to carefully decorate it.
+Remember that the hole will be facing upwards, so bear this in mind if you want to draw a face.

-Fill the eggs, to the top, with cotton wool and dampen with water.
+Fill the eggs to the top with cotton wool and dampen with water.
 Top up with extra cotton wool and dampen again if necessary.
 The cotton wool should reach the top of the hole in the eggshell.

 ![image](./images/making-cress-egg-head.jpg "Cress Egg Head")

 Place the egg into an egg cup, then place the egg cup onto a plate.

-Use finger and thumb to sprinkle some cress seeds onto the cotton wool, the plate will catch any that miss.
-That’s it, the egg head is now ready to grow.
-Place the egg cup in a place where it will catch sunlight during the day.
+Use your finger and thumb to sprinkle some cress seeds onto the cotton wool; the plate will catch any excess.
+That’s it; the egg head is now ready to grow.
+Place the egg cup in a place where it will receive sunlight during the day.

 ## Step 2: Setting Up your Pi
 First check that you have all the parts you need to get your Raspberry Pi set up and working.